 David King Chief Technical Officer

-David joined AEgis Technologies as Director of the Simulation Development Group.
+In October 2005, David joined AEgis Technologies as Director of the Simulation Development Group.
 During that time, David helped formulate the direction of AEgis’ software development efforts to ensure maximum reusability, thereby speeding ongoing development while reducing costs.
 His focus is technology transfer to commercial products and product development.
-The Simulation Development Group develops an Image Generator which is fielded on more than 4000 UAS training systems, has developed an extensive library of vehicle and human models and hundreds of venues and cities around the globe.
+Under his leadership, the Simulation Development Group developed and fielded over 8000 UAS training systems across the DOD.
+David has held the title of Vice President, Simulation Development and most recently, Executive Vice President, Technology Solutions Division.